baocongchen/Metrics-Dashboard-with-Grafana-and-Prometheus/README.md

 *TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

 A Service-Level Indicator (SLI) is a specific metric used to measure the performance of a service.
-- SLI for monthly uptime is percentage of server uptime in a monthly period
+- SLI for *monthly uptime* is percentage of server uptime in a monthly period
-- SLI for request response time is remote response latency
+- SLI for *request response time* is remote response latency

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.